lbacon17/lb-fitness/README.md

 ![](libraries/readme_images/site_responsiveness.png)

 Welcome to LB Fitness.
 This application exists to give users actionable fitness advice by providing subscription-based content, and also gives them the opportunity to buy merchandise.
 It offers subscriptions suitable to both beginners and more experienced, advanced individuals and aims to create a community of users who are passionate about fitness.
-With this application, members will have a platform to comment on its content, offer an exchange of opinions and monitor each other's progress.
+With this application, members will have a platform to comment on its content, offer an exchange of opinions, and monitor each other's progress.

 The website serves the following core purposes: